Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

-Further, we use Eq.~\eqref{QFI_cat} to calculate the QFI of non-Gaussian states generated by TAT-and-turn dynamics for different particle number $N$ and find that the results are in agreement with the quantum results, as shown in Fig.~\ref{cat}~(b), illustrating that the best achievable QFI of Floquet-engineered TAT-and-turn exhibits the Heisenberg-limited scaling $F_Q^{\rm max} \propto N^2$, which is consistent with the QCRB of a spin cat state.
+Further, we use Eq.~\eqref{QFI_cat} to calculate the QFI of GHZ-like states generated by TAT-and-turn dynamics for different particle number $N$.
+As shown in Fig.~\ref{cat}(b), the results are in agreement with the quantum results, illustrating that the best achievable QFI of Floquet-engineered TAT-and-turn exhibits the Heisenberg-limited scaling $F_Q^{\rm max} \propto N^2$, which is consistent with the QCRB of a spin cat state.